 For instance, suppose there’s a 32-year old individual with Rs.
 2.8 lakh annual income and Rs.
 20,000 annual interest income.
 He cannot use this form despite interest earnings lower than the exemption limit of Rs.
 40000 because his annual income exceeds Rs.
 2.5 lakh.

-Conversely, if his interest income was Rs.
+Conversely, if the person’s interest income was Rs.
 80000, but his annual taxable earnings amounted to Rs.
 2.4 lakh, he’d be eligible to file Form 15G.
 However, if a person’s annual interest income is more than the taxable limit of Rs.
 2.5 lakh, they’d not be eligible to file this form, irrespective of their annual taxable income.

 Besides, individuals can use Form 15G for PF withdrawal of more than Rs.
 50,000 if the service period is less than 5 years.
 They can also use this form for other cases involving TDS, such as post-office deposits of over Rs.
 10,000, dividend incomes exceeding Rs.
-5000, and annual rental income of more than Rs.
+5000, and an annual rental income of more than Rs.
 2.4 lakh, given they satisfy the conditions mentioned above.

 Individuals above the age of 60 can have interest income exceeding the tax exemption limit of Rs.
 3 lakh, given their annual taxable earnings after deduction, is below that.
 At the same time, their income for the previous year must have remained below the taxable limit.